tamedu/lazy-loose-money/README.md

 **Here is a solution**

-* If I cancel my commitment, I will loose half of my deposit money.
+* If I cancel my commitment, I will part of my deposit money.

 * If I keep my commitment contract run till the end:

     - My friend will get a portion of deposit money according to the number of days reported to the contract.

-    - I will get the portion of deposit money according to the number of days I finished my commitment.
+    - I will get back a portion of deposit money according to the number of days I finished my commitment.

 Later, we can add more features:

 * Supporters can visit and give the commitment some fund.
+Supporters are there to __encourage__ I and my guardian finishing the commitment.
+The main purpose is to say __nice words__ to make keep moving forward.
+Any fund supporters added should be treated as tip moneys (small amount)

-* I can blame the guardian (did not report correctly, ...) and both I him will loose money ...
+* I can blame the guardian (did not report correctly, ...) and both I him will loose money to make sure I won't false blame to get back more money

 * More than one person can be guardians, and guradians can co-report me commitment.
-The more guradians join, the stronger my committent is.
+The more guradians join, the stronger my committent is

 ## More game theory
 To avoid troll guardian (not implemented yet):